CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Account.md

 - type buy sell borrow receive
 - the balance will be updated when a transaction si added or when an expence is added
 - [ ] putBalanceToAccount is done by expenses and transaction
-- [ ] putExpensesToAccount is done at expenses
-- [ ] putTransactionToAccount is done at transaction

 # ToDo

+- [ ] putExpensesToAccount is done at expenses?
+- [ ] putTransactionToAccount is done at transaction?

 ## Entity